go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 ### The "Access" logger

-The Access logger is a new logger for version 1.9.
-It provides a NCSA Common Log compliant log format.
+The Access logger provides a NCSA
+Common Log compliant log format.
 It's highly configurable but caution should be taken when changing its template.
 The main benefit of this logger is that Gitea can now log accesses in a standard log format so